John Wesley Hughes

+John Wesley Hughes (May 16, 1852 – February 22, 1932) was an American minister and the founder of Asbury College.

+Life

-John Wesley Hughes (May 16, 1852 - February 22, 1932) was an American minister.
-He was born in Owen County, Kentucky and was converted at the age of sixteen in a Methodist revival meeting in an old schoolhouse.
+Born in Owen County, Kentucky, Hughes was converted at the age of sixteen in a Methodist revival meeting in an old schoolhouse.
 Hughes attended Kentucky Wesleyan College in Millersburg, Kentucky (now located in Owensboro, Kentucky), and served as a pastor in the Kentucky Conference of the Methodist Church before pursuing further education at Vanderbilt University in Nashville, Tennessee.

 After serving twelve years as a pastor and one year as an evangelist, Hughes felt that God was leading him to establish a distinctly religious school where students could receive a thorough college education under the direction of a faculty wholly consecrated to God.
 Hughes stated:

 "We will endeavor, as a faculty, to do all in our power to lead our students to the Biblical experiences of regeneration and entire sanctification and to live daily a consecrated, holy life with warm hearts and cool heads, always endeavoring to tear down the works of the devil and to build up the Kingdom of God."

 Hughes opened the Kentucky Holiness College in September 1890 at Wilmore, Kentucky.
 After a year of operation, Hughes changed the name of the school to Asbury College in honor of Methodist Bishop Francis Asbury, who had organized the Kentucky Conference of the Methodist Church in 1790.
 Also in 1790, Bishop Asbury had established Bethel Academy, a Methodist school and the only one of its kind west of the Allegheny Mountains, just three and a half miles south of Wilmore.
 This local connection gave even more meaning to the new name for the college, which Hughes viewed as less pretentious than the original name.